JSAbrahams/mamba/doc/philosophy.md

 Python    |  | Flexibility.
 Co-existence of functions and methods, or co-existence of functional and oop paradigms, and large portion of syntax
 Java      |  | OOP concepts
 C#        |  | OOP concepts
-Scala     |  | Everything is an object, including primitives.
-Kotlin    |  | Ranges.
-Type aliases, relying in keywords to define common use cases instead of having to write everything explicitly
+Scala     |  | Everything is an object, including primitives of the language, pattern matching Kotlin    |  | Ranges.
+Type aliases, relying in keywords to define common use cases instead of having to write everything out explicitly
 Ada       |  | Custom data types (or type aliases) with ranges.
 Strict typing rules.
 Natural language over symbols, such using `and` stead of `&&`
 C++       |  | OOP concept
-C         |  |
-Eiffel    |  | Design by contract features, the `retry` keyword Haskell   |  | Pattern Matching features.
+C         |  | General programming concepts, not so much a direct inspiration but a general influence Eiffel    |  | Design by contract philosophy, the `retry` keyword Haskell   |  | Pattern Matching.
 Lack of mutability.
 Closeness of mapping with mathematical notation, for instance set constructor notation
 Rust      |  | Error handling mechanisms.
 Strict rules regarding mutability Ruby      |  | Syntax sugar, postfix `if` operator.
 Philosophy that flexibility is not inherently a bad thing Swift     |  | Error handling mechanisms
-Go        |  | Error handling mechanisms
-MATLAB    |  | Concepts of flexibility
+Go        |  | Error handling mechanisms, encouraging error handling on site MATLAB    |  | Concepts of flexibility
 SmallTalk |  | OOP concepts, emphasis on program state JavaScript|  | Interchangeability of variables and functions